 For more info about this trip visit social media pages and the KG3 page on this site!

 So far in 2019 she has travelled with her trio to San Francisco to perform a four night run at the Black Cat, performed their album release celebration at Birdland Theater, as well as played a ten day tour down the east coast of the US.
 The Kelly Green Trio also recorded in order to release "Volume Two" this year.
-She also performed with her trio at the Kennedy Center in June and travelled with her newly formed duo featuring bassist Luca Soul to perform in Greece, Barcelona, Copenhagen, and Paris.
+She also performed with her trio at the Kennedy Center in June and travelled with her newly formed duo, Green Soul, featuring bassist Luca Soul to perform in Greece, Barcelona, Copenhagen, and Paris.

 In February, Kelly recorded two duo songs with alto player TK Blue on a tribute album to the great Randy Weston called "The Rhythms Continue", in released November 2019.

 Most recently Green Soul : Luca Soul (bass) and Kelly, have created a new performance, recording, and art space in Queens called Green Soul Studios where they have been producing their own concert series and recorded content throughout the past year.